econnet/econ/do.rst

 - to increase the internal work value
 - to keep the final product competitive and
-- to produce profit to finance new projects
+- to produce profit for members (to allow them to work on new products)

-The *internal work value* also considers the tools needed to perform the work.
+.. _`doworkshare`:

-The person who needs a computer or car to do its work gets a work value that considers these tools.
+:work share:

 Internal work records are internal capital: work shares.